- Extra-time goal gives Germany World Cup title over Argentina

 Bracket busters, top seeds all part of round of 16

-After a one-point win over top-seeded Pittsburgh on Saturday night, Butler coach Brad Stevens said he spoke with point guard Ronald Nored, a key component of the Bulldogs’ magical run to last year’s final.
+Butler coach Brad Stevens said he spoke with point guard Ronald Nored, a key component in last year's success.

 He "came up to me and said, 'Coach, I've played in 10 NCAA games and nobody has ever picked us to win,'" Stevens said.